-These Christmas Reindeer Gingerbread Biscuits with pretzels for antlers are very cute and a great Christmas treat to make with your kids.
+These Gingerbread Reindeer Biscuits with pretzels for antlers are very cute and a great Christmas treat to make with your kids.
 My daughter and I had great fun with these cute reindeer cookies and we might even leave one out for Santa!
+The other great thing about them is that you don't need a special reindeer cookie cutter

 The basic biscuit is gingerbread as lots of people love gingerbread at Christmas.
 It's easy to make and great for the kids to have fun with.
 As well as reindeer, you could make lots of different Christmas shapes.